Information for International Students

 International Student Services

-The International Student Services website provides information about on-campus programming, family resources, the student handbook, and newsletters that showcase the latest events and important announcements.
-Explore the guide for international students, which features students discussing international student life, information about obtaining a visa and maintaining your status, and helpful details about academics, student life, and life in the City of Madison.
+The International Student Services website provides information about transitioning to UW-Madison, visa and immigration policies, and on-campus programming.
+Explore the guide for international students, which features student testimonials about academics, student life, and life in the City of Madison.